-Stephen is Welsh and lives in Shrewsbury, UK which he refers to as “East Wales” to tease his wife, who is from Shrewsbury.
+Stephen is Welsh and lives in Shrewsbury, Shropshire, which he refers to as “East Wales” to tease his wife, who is from Shrewsbury.

 Geraint Lewis discovered A Week in Future Wales through the webcomic XKCD while looking for books on time-travel.
 He found Stephen’s website and unpublished translation, and based on the strength of the story wanted to help bring the book to a broader audience.
 As an astronomer and Professor of Astrophysics, his research hunts for the dark side of the Universe, the matter and energy that completely dominate the Universe we inhabit.
 He is the author of three books on physics, cosmology, and our place in the multiverse.
 Geraint is from Neath and the Dulais Valley in Wales, and now lives in Sydney, Australia.

 Danielle Pepin reads philosophical and utopian works, and when camping in Bala in 2019, she searched for utopias set in Wales and found this untranslated work.
 After eventually finding some online samples of Stephen’s translation, she offered to help move the work toward publication.
 She is inspired by the classic utopian themes of Elis’ vision such as pacifism, egalitarianism, pastoralism, community, and progress through science.
 Danielle is American, and lives in London, UK.